yiisoft/yii2/docs/guide/tutorial-console.md

 By overriding the [[yii\console\Controller::options()]] method, you can specify options that are available to a console command (controller/actionID).
 The method should return a list of the controller class's public properties.
-When running a command, you may specify the value of an option using the syntax `--OptionName=OptionValue`.
+When running a command, you may specify the value of an option using the syntax `--optionName=optionValue`.
-This will assign `OptionValue` to the `OptionName` property of the controller class.
+This will assign `optionValue` to the `optionName` property of the controller class.

 If the default value of an option is of an array type and you set this option while running the command, the option value will be converted into an array by splitting the input string on any commas.